 2) Badly implemented product placement.
 If there’s a character driving a Toyota or eating a Pizza Hut pizza, viewers don’t mind it.
 However, if there’s a pointless shot in the movie that shows a Bud Light logo for 10 full seconds, it annoys the viewers.

 3) Fight scenes where someone (it’s usually the villain) makes a big, almost fatal blow…but instead of finishing the job by smashing the brains in, they just start talking/bragging.
 And then all of a sudden the fight is back on like nothing happened!

 4) Unnecessary love scenes where the main character and a side character fall in love just ’cause, despite having known each other for like five minutes.

 5) When a movie calls for an ‘ugly’ guy, they get an ‘ugly’ guy, but when the movie calls for an ‘ugly’ girl, they just get a sexy girl and dress her in dumpy clothes.

 Posted by u/MeGrendel

-6) When it’s VERY obvious that someone isn’t actually having a conversation on the phone.
-They just say their lines without giving enough of a natural pause for the other person to respond.
+6) When it’s quite obvious that someone isn’t actually having a conversation on the phone.
+They just say reply without giving enough of a natural pause for the other person to respond.